microbit-foundation/dev-docs/bluetooth/apps-and-examples.md

 Bluetooth applications can run on a variety of devices, including but not limited to smart phones and tablets.
 You can also run Bluetooth enabled applications on devices such as a Raspberry Pi.

-Below is a curated list of some Bluetooth applications you might like to read about and try for yourself with your micro:bit.
+Below is a curated list of some Bluetooth applications you might like to read about and try for yourself on your micro:bit.
 Please contribute to this list if you know of any more.
-Many listed here are take from the [micro:bit Awesome list](https://github.com/carlosperate/awesome-microbit)
+Many listed here are taken from the [micro:bit Awesome list](https://github.com/carlosperate/awesome-microbit)

 ## Applications, tools and examples